 - Canned salmon: I like to use salmon that includes the bones and skin, but if you prefer boneless and skinless, that's fine, too.

-- Mustard: I highly recommend using Dijon mustard in this recipe.
+- Mustard: I highly recommend using Dijon mustard.
 It's creamy and delicious.

 - Hot pepper sauce: This is optional, and I don't always add it, but it does add a nice subtle kick to the salad.

-- Scallions: I only use the green parts - the white parts are a bit too sharp.
-If out of scallions, you can use cilantro or parsley.
+- Scallions: I only use the green parts - the white ones are too sharp.
+If out of scallions, use cilantro or parsley.

 Variations

-- You can substitute sour cream or Greek yogurt for mayonnaise, although mayonnaise is tastier and creamier.
+- You can substitute sour cream or Greek yogurt for mayonnaise (but mayonnaise is tastier and creamier).

 Instructions